red-gate/web-kata/kata5.md

 Write the JavaScript/React code to:

-1. List all products in home page when the app is loaded using the REST api.
+1. List all products in the homepage when the app is loaded using the REST api.
     * you can use technologies like [fetch](https://github.github.io/fetch/) or [jQuery.ajax](http://api.jquery.com/jquery.ajax/)
     * to add a package do [yarn add](https://yarnpkg.com/lang/en/docs/cli/add/)
     * eg: `yarn add whatwg-fetch`